Greeley, Colorado: Later history

+and the Town of Greeley was incorporated on November 15, 1885.

 Greeley was built on farming and agriculture, but kept up with most modern technologies as they grew.
 Telephones were in town by 1883 with electric lights downtown by 1886.
 Automobiles were on the roads alongside horse drawn buggies by 1910.
 A Women's Citizens League was established there to support female suffrage.

 In 1922, KFKA became one of the first radio stations to broadcast in the U.S. The Greeley Municipal Airport was built in 1928.

 Greeley housed two prisoner of war camps in 1943, during World War II.
 One was for German POWs and the other was for Italian POWs.

 A vote to allow the sale of alcohol passed by a mere 477 votes in 1969, thus ending temperance in the city.

 The Greeley Philharmonic Orchestra was started in 1911.
 In 1958, Greeley became the first city to have a Department of Culture.

 On December 12, 2006, the Immigration and Customs Enforcement (I.C.E) staged a coordinated predawn raid at the Swift & Co. meat packing plant in Greeley and at five other Swift plants in western states, interviewing undocumented workers and transporting hundreds off in buses.

 In June 2012, Greeley became the first city in the state of Colorado to implement SB11-273, known as the Law of Common Consumption, allowing for patrons of the Downtown Greeley Entertainment District to buy drinks in "Go-Cups" from participating downtown establishments.

 On May 28, 2024, a severe hailstorm impacted the eastern side of the city, covering some areas in over one foot of hail (~30.5 cm) and causing one fatality.
 Mayor John Gates signed a local disaster declaration due to major flooding and hail.
 City officials stated that the cost of damage to the city was over $1.45 million.